Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 ### Sprout (SIP Router)

 The Sprout nodes act as a horizontally scalable, combined SIP registrar and authoritative routing proxy, and handle client authentication and the ISC interface to application servers.
 The Sprout nodes also contain the in-built MMTEL application server.
-The Sprout cluster includes a memcached cluster storing client registration data.
 SIP transactions are load balanced across the Sprout cluster, so there is no long-lived association between a client and a particular Sprout node.
+Sprout uses
-Sprout uses web services interfaces provided by Homestead and Homer to retrieve HSS configuration such as authentication data/user profiles and MMTEL service settings.
+- web services interfaces to Homestead and Homer to retrieve HSS configuration such as authentication data/user profiles and MMTEL service settings
+- APIs to Vellum for storing longer lived subscriber registration data and for running timers.

 ### Homestead (HSS Cache)

 Homestead provides a web services interface to Sprout for retrieving authentication credentials and user profile information.
 It can either master the data (in which case it exposes a web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
-The Homestead nodes run as a cluster using Cassandra as the store for mastered/cached data.
+The Homestead nodes themselves only maintain data about pending requests - the mastered / cached subscriber data is all stored on Vellum (via Cassandra's Thrift interface).

 ### Homer (XDMS)

 Homer is a standard XDMS used to store MMTEL service settings documents for each user of the system.
 Documents are be created, read, updated and deleted using a standard XCAP interface.
-As with Homestead, the Homer nodes runs as a cluster using Cassandra as the data store.
+As with Homestead, the Homer nodes use Vellum as the data store for all long lived data.

 ### Ralf (CTF)

 Ralf provides an HTTP API that both Bono and Sprout can use to report billable events that should be passed to the CDF (Charging Data Function) over the Rf billing interface.
-Ralf uses a cluster of Memcached instances and a cluster of Chronos instances to store and manage session state, allowing it to conform to the Rf protocol.
+Ralf is entirely stateless, using APIs to Vellum to store and manage session state, allowing it to conform to the Rf protocol.

 ### Ellis